-Eight credits of elective coursework are required, selected from CFS 280, CFS 380, ICS 232, ICS 240 or any of the upper division ICS courses except ICS 381 and ICS 390.
+Eight credits of elective coursework are required, selected from CFS 280, CFS 380, ICS 232, ICS 240 or any of the upper division ICS courses.
+The contents of ICS 490 Special Topics in Information and Computer Sciences and of ICS 492 Seminar of Emerging Technologies vary from semester to semester, and may be taken more than onece (with different topics) for elective credit.